 When officers went to serve a warrant at a South Broadway Street motel Monday night, they found more than the wanted person.
 They reported finding contraband in a hotel room, resulting in two felony arrests.

 Olegario Arizmendez, 49, of Sulphur Springs was arrested for possession of 4 grams or more but less than 200 grams of a Penalty Group 1 controlled substance and on a warrant for violation of probation on a burglary of a building charge.
-Jamie May-Gail Dowell, 33, of Sulphur Springs was arrested for possession of less than 1 gram of a Penalty Group 1 controlled substance, according to jail and arrest reports.
+Jamie May-Gail Dowell, 33, of Sulphur Springs was arrested for possession of less than 1 gram of a Penalty Group 1 controlled substance.

-Brown reportedly located the wanted person, Arizmendez, in the next room and served the felony warrant, deputies wrote in arrest reports.
+Brown reportedly located the wanted person, Arizmendez, in the next room and served the felony warrant.

 Deputies obtained permission to search the first room they encountered, finding four baggies and a container of suspected methamphetamine for a total of 4.33 grams of suspected meth, they alleged in arrest reports.
 The officers also reported finding other drug paraphernalia and a small amount of marijuana in the room.

 Items belonging to Dowell were also found.
-She reportedly admitted to having marijuana and marijuana was found in her purse, Patterson alleged in arrest reports.
+She reportedly admitted to having marijuana and marijuana was found in her purse.